numpy/numpy/doc/source/user/building.rst

    can be used, including optimized LAPACK libraries such as ATLAS, MKL or the Accelerate/vecLib framework on OS X.

+4) Cython

+   To build development versions of Numpy, you'll need a recent version of Cython.
+Released Numpy sources on PyPi include the C files generated from Cython code, so for released versions having Cython installed isn't needed.

 Basic Installation
 ------------------